xinzhel/word_corruption/README.md

 ## Evaluating the Word Corruption of Noisy Data on PLMs
+The following script will generate the result as Pandas dataframe.
 ```
 $ dataset_name=sst2
 $ model_name=bert-base-uncased-SST-2
 $ python word_corruption.py --dataset_name $dataset_name --model_name $model_name --mix_transform
 ```
+We provide Python codes in `check_result.ipynp` to load the dataframe  and re-generate the result  in the paper.

 ## (Optional) Generating Noisy Sentences
 The generated sentences are publicly available in [The Google Cloud]().